Marie Antoinette’s children.

 Marie Antoinette was delighted with her baby girl, who she nicknamed Mousseline (meaning either a very light mousse or a delicate fabric) and she famously declared “had I had a son he’d have belonged to the state but you will belong to me”.

 Both parents adored the little princess.
 The king was indulgent and spoiled the child, played with her, and had her dressed in the finest.
-Mare Antoinette was far more strict and, despite her sheltered life, wanted the child to know and understand the people over whom her father ruled.
+Marie Antoinette was far more strict and, despite her sheltered life, wanted the child to know and understand the people over whom her father ruled.
 Marie Therese regularly accompanied her mother to the palace gates to give food and clothes to the poor … and the poor were everywhere, clamouring round the kitchen gates, begging at every street corner.
 The story of Marie Antoinette saying “let them eat cake” is fiction.

 Another girl, Sophie, was born in 1786.

-The elder boy, Louis Joseph, lived only till the age of 7 and his death was barely 2 years after by the death of his little sister, Sophie.
+The elder boy, Louis Joseph, lived only till the age of 7 and his death was barely 2 years after the death of his little sister, Sophie.
 Marie Antoinette was inconsolable.
 She had always been homesick for her native Austria and had difficulty fitting in to the French court at Versailles.
 At Sophie’s death she said “my daughter would have been my friend”.

 In 1789 revolution broke out in France.
 It had been simmering just beneath the surface for many years.
 People wanted to see the same changes England had seen a hundred years earlier.
 These changes had also taken place in free-thinking America, Prussia and Flanders.
 The French wanted the same – more equality, less interference from the church, the non-absolutism of the king, religious freedom and so on.
 Although the French court was very grand, and French was the language of the educated classes, politically and socially France was 100 years out of date.